datacouch-io/neo4j-developer/Lab 4: Querying the Graph (Basic Cypher Querying).md

 To successfully complete this lab, participants should have:

--   A running Neo4j Aura instance with data from previous labs (Lab 2 and Lab 3).
+-   A running Neo4j Aura instance

 -   Core graph entities (e.g., Buyers, Products, Orders, Reviews, Sellers) already created and linked with relationships.